 The best way to spend time at the beach

 It is completely free to sit on the beach and enjoy the waves and the views.
 However, due to the amount of sun in Rio de Janeiro, we recommend renting at least a parasol.
-The vendors line the beach, each with their own tent numbers.
-Many of these vendors line the boardwalk at the top of the beach to try and sell you on using their area.
+These vendors line the beach, each with their own tent numbers.
+Many of the vendors also wait on the boardwalk at the top of the beach to try and sell you on using their area as you walk by.
 Just pick a spot that you like and rent the chairs and parasols from the nearest vendor.
-The beach does get pretty crowded and there are no bad areas for people-watching.
+The beach does get pretty crowded and there are no bad areas for spending the day here.

-Once you pick a location and a vendor, they rent chairs and parasols, and can make you a variety drinks.
+Once you pick a location and a vendor, they will rent you chairs and parasols and can make you a variety drinks (the most famous being the caipirinha).
 They typically have a few sizes of parasols that range in prices.
-In 2024, they were around $2 US per chair and $2.50 US for a medium parasol and the shade will save you from sunburns and heat-stroke.
+In 2024, it was around $2 per chair and $2.50 for a medium parasol for the day which will be well worth it to have the shade that will save you from sunburns and heat-stroke.

 Along the beach, people walk by selling clothes, food, and cigarettes.
 Use your discretion when purchasing the food.
-(The local chair vendors did not recommend the food to Blueprint Travelers.)
+(The local chair vendors did not recommend the food to us so if you are spending the day here it will be helpful to bring a lunch.)
 Beach clubs along the boardwalk sell food and drinks as well and are a much safer bet.

 The Blueprint Travelers Beach Staples